As a project manager, what’s the first thing you do when planning a project?

 How To Set Successful Goals

-Make Them Important: The first thing to consider is whether the goal is important.
+Make Them Important: The first thing to understand is the importance of goals.
 While this may seem trite, important goals are more likely to be accepted, garner commitment, and result in persistent striving.
+Make sure your goals are:

-- Cut Goals Into Bite-Sized Portions: Milestones direct efforts and raise levels of persistence above standard levels of operation.
+Milestones direct efforts and raise levels of persistence above standard levels of operation.
 Milestones foster conscious problem solving and creative innovation and they are the critical link between goals and performance.
-They can be likened to ‘mini-goals’ or ‘goal facets’
+They can be likened to ‘mini-goals’ or ‘goal facets’.

 Feedback, Feedback, And More Feedback